 With the focus on Liverpool after a rocky patch, it’s worth remembering they’re set for a record-breaking Premier League campaign.

 And so, we decided to dig into each of the starting XI’s past, picking out a pleasing/unexpected/epic former team-mate of each…

 Forlan enjoyed successful spells with Villarreal and Atletico Madrid but Premier League loyalists remember him for his underwhelming two years with Man United.

-Despite the Uruguayan’s modest goal return, he is remembered fondly by the Old Trafford because of his brace at Anfield in a famous United win in 2002.
+Despite the Uruguayan’s modest goal return, he is remembered fondly by the Old Trafford faithful because of his brace at Anfield in a famous United win in 2002.

 Alisson and Forlan shared a dressing room at Internacional for one season in 2013/14.

 Back then the young Brazilian was the inexperienced third-choice keeper while Forlan was the veteran striker with a World Cup Golden Ball on his mantelpiece.